 According to Encyclopedia Britannica: also called , is a collection of data, or information, specially organized for rapid search and retrieval by a computer.,

 A library database is a searchable electronic index of published, reliable resources.
 Databases provide access to a wealth of useful research materials from academic journals, newspapers, and magazines.
 Some databases also include e-books, relevant Web resources, and various multimedia.

 The information found in databases is either originally created or comes from different, reliable sources.

 NOTE: Databases are not “Internet" sources.
-One must login with their Blackboard username & password to use databases.
+One must login with their Canvas username & password to use databases.